Governor Tom McCall's Administration

 More than 2,000 volunteers have dedicated part of their lives to programs of the Department of Human Resources alone, giving of themselves to those in desperate need.

-The people are making themselves a part of government at a time when they are urgently needed, at time when we are passing aging to self-determination by the states.
+The people are making themselves a part of government at a time when they are urgently needed, at time when we are passing again to self-determination by the states.

 Federal revenue sharing is the beginning.
 It is true that we have grumbled in the past that the dollars for revenue sharing are being taken out of the hide of the environmental and people programs, but at the same time we must commend the President for trying to crowd deficit spending into a manageable corner.